hiattzhao/photos-portfolio/cv.markdown

 Soon after, I attended the University of Rochester (Rochester, NY) majoring in Chemistry with a Management Certificate in Accounting/Finance, along with pre-med.
 My interest in medicine changed after college and I returned to my passion in photography.

-I have been taken photographs for 20 years and I am best known for my abstract architectural series.
+I have been taking photographs for 20 years and I am best known for my abstract architectural series.
 My photos have been exhibited many times in galleries since I was 19 years old.
 Collectors of my work often include leaders of corporations and private institutions have also used my photographs commercially.

 Currently, I reside in a suburb outside of Philadelphia, PA, and work as an application engineer.